therealnicoroshi/modlist/README.md

   # Known Issues:

+## With MO2 Executables not working as intended

+Find the tools folder and the .exe of the application inside it's respective folder

+Right click/ compatability/ Run as administrator

+## Within the game

 When destroying tables some lanterns and horn candles will not drop to the ground.

 Sometimes when jumping you might get stuck in the jump animation.
 Jump again to fix